Jun 21, 2022

-For website owners, another way to confirm whether the DNS_PROBE_FINISHED_NXDOMAIN originates in the site-side is by disabling the CDN.
+For website owners, another way to confirm whether the DNS_PROBE_FINISHED_NXDOMAIN originates on the site-side is by disabling the content delivery network (CDN).

-Turning CDN off temporarily will disable the cached versions of the website.
-That way, all browsers will have to fetch the site from its origin server.
+Temporarily turning off your CDN will disable the cached versions of the website.
+All browsers will have to fetch the site from its origin server.

 If the website is inaccessible without CDN, the cached content may be outdated, and there may be problems with the DNS settings.

 If the methods above still don’t fix the DNS_PROBE_FINISHED_NXDOMAIN error, try restarting the internet router and modem.
-Here’s how to properly do it:
+Here’s how to do it properly:

 - Unplug both the modem and router.
-Leave them like this for 30 seconds.
+Leave them like this for around 30 seconds.